 Founded in 2011, Social Power has raised $1.4 million in funding to develop a big data analytics tool for social media listening.
 Founded by digital marketing strategists, the platform monitors all major social media outlets in the Asia Pacific region like Facebook, Twitter, or Weibo, and provides reports on clients’ campaigns, industry position, social media health, and Key Opinion Leaders (KOLs) using proprietary algorithms.

 KOL analytics are a major selling point for Social Power’s clients which include Fortune 500 companies that operate in the Asia Pacific region.

 Founded in 2017, BUNCH has raised $200,000 in funding to establish an outsourcing house for high-growth tech companies.
 BUNCH can take on non-core tasks for clients in the fields of blockchain, software-as-a-service, e-commerce, app development and of course artificial intelligence.
 Clients pay a monthly fee for “experts” who can provide artificial intelligence expertise in areas such as machine learning training, image annotation, and sentiment analysis, with the price of a full-time specialist ranging from $1,000 to $3,000 a month.
 You get what you pay for, so we’re not overly convinced that this is useful for anything but implementing commodity AI functions – like product recommendation engines.

-Hong Kong’s top AI startups are present in 8 sectors and have jointly received $87.6 million in funding – rather small compared to other markets such as India, or Germany.
+Hong Kong’s top AI startups are present in 8 sectors and have jointly received $87.6 million in funding – rather small compared to other global markets such as India, or Germany.
 Compared to its population or territory, these numbers look much better.
 Growing interest from the mainland along with the government’s Smart City plans bode well for this sector in the coming years.